 When Should I Take Probiotics?

-Strong probiotics are the second category of probiotics.
-These probiotics contain anywhere from 15 billion to 50 billion CFUs or colony-forming units and are generally used to treat severe issues such as IBD, diarrhea and IBS, with the latter said to affect between 25 - 45 million Americans.
+Strong probiotics are the second category.
+These contain anywhere from 15 billion to 50 billion CFUs or colony-forming units and are generally used to treat severe issues such as IBD, diarrhea and IBS, with the latter said to affect between 25 - 45 million Americans.

-A word of caution here, if you are going to use probiotics for the first time, then start with the normal ones with lower CFU count as the strong probiotics are known to have severe side effects in the early few days including cramps, pain, constipation, gas, bloating, etc.
+A word of caution here, if you are going to use probiotics for the first time, then start with the normal ones with a lower CFU count as the stronger ones are known to have severe side effects in the early few days including stomach pain, cramps, constipation, gas, bloating, etc.

 Although limited, some research has shown the best time to take ProBiotics is just before a meal are just as you start your meal.
 (6)

 Are There Any Side Effects of Taking Probiotics?